-The first competitors from each team will start with the standard Parallel start cadence is given with both gates opening at the same time.
-As soon as these competitors leave the start the gates are closed and their teammates line up in the same start gate.
-When the first competitor from a team crosses the finish line there is a signal to the start gate that opens just the individual gate for the relevant teammate.
-The team whose 2nd teammate crosses the finish line first will advance to the next round.
+The first competitors from each team will start with the standard parallel start sequence: gates will open simultaneously.
+As soon as these competitors leave the start, the gates are closed and the 2nd team competitors line up in the same start gate.
+When the first competitor of a team crosses the finish line the corresponding start gate will open.
+The team whose 2nd team competitor crosses the finish line first will be the winner of the heat.